 If you prefer asynchronous and long-lived communications channels, FreeBSD offers over one hundred mailing lists covering a vast range of topics, and provides web-based forums and several Usenet newsgroups.

 For regularly run in-person and online meets, you might like to look into our FreeBSD Events where we maintain a feed and calendar of upcoming events.
-Last year there were 14 FreeBSD events in 0 different countries around the world.
+Last year there were 7 events around the world.

 On Reddit, you can find the FreeBSD community here.

-Developers and key contributors also maintain a wiki, which contains information about FreeBSD development and related projects.
+The FreeBSD wiki contains information about development and related projects.